-The programme comprises 120 credits (ECTS, European Credit Transfer System), and it is designed to be completed in two years.
+The program comprises 120 credits (ECTS, European Credit Transfer System), and it is designed to be completed in two years.
 The degree requirements consist of the following modules (in the General / Research track):

-- Advanced studies (at least 90 ECTS / 100 ECTS)
+Advanced studies (at least 90 ECTS / 100 ECTS)

-- Economic theory and econometric methods (30 ECTS / 45 ECTS)
+Economic theory and econometric methods (30 ECTS / 45 ECTS)

-- Research skills (10 ECTS)
+Research skills (10 ECTS)

-- Master's thesis (30 ECTS)
+Master's thesis (30 ECTS)

-- Field courses in economics (at least 20 ECTS / 15 ECTS)
+Field courses in economics (20 to 24 ECTS / 15 to 18 ECTS)

-- Optional studies (15 to 25 ECTS / 5 to 15 ECTS)
+Optional studies (11 to 25 ECTS / 2 to 15 ECTS)

 After completing the unit in economic theory and econometric methods, you select the fields in economics that you want to concentrate on.
 It is advisable for you to include further advanced field courses in economics or methodological courses in your optional studies.
 The study unit in research skills prepares you for writing the Master's thesis, and familiarises you with scholarly work in economics, research ethics and reporting research results.

 You will write your Master's thesis (30 ECTS) during the spring semester of your second year of study.
-This can be either a theoretical or an empirical thesis on a topic selected under the guidance of your supervisor, where you apply the knowledge and skills you have acquired in the programme.
+This can be either a theoretical or an empirical thesis on a topic selected under the guidance of your supervisor, where you apply the knowledge and skills you have acquired in the program.
 In a theoretical thesis, you will consider an economic problem in the light of existing literature and potentially extend existing economic models.
 In an empirical thesis, on the other hand, you will approach an economic problem by applying econometric methods to relevant economic data.
 It is also possible to concentrate on developing a new econometric method or comparing the properties of existing methods.